 How these letter frequencies work

-This explorer uses the official Wordle answer list only.
-For each 5-letter answer, we track which letters appear at all and how often they appear in each of the 5 slots.
-The overall chart counts how many answers contain a letter at least once; the position heatmap shows how often that letter appears in a specific slot.
+This explorer uses the official NYT Wordle answer list only (over 3,200 five-letter solutions), the same list that powers our Word Finder and Daily Hints tools.
+For each answer, we track which letters appear at all and how often they appear in each of the 5 slots.
+The overall chart counts how many answers contain a letter at least once; the position heatmap shows, slot by slot, how often that letter appears in that exact position across the whole list.

 How to use this with starter words

 Good Wordle starters tend to do two things: cover several high-frequency letters and place them in slots where they are actually common.
 The comparison panel lets you enter two candidate starters and see, in a rough way, how much of the highly-used alphabet and positions they touch.
-Words that spread out across common consonants and vowels tend to get more information per guess.
+Words that spread out across common consonants and vowels tend to get more information per guess, especially when they also line up with patterns you see in our single-letter and two-letter list hubs.

 This is not a full entropy calculator or solver.
 Instead, it is a human-readable way to sanity-check starter options like SLATE, CRANE, TRACE, or SOARE, and understand why they show up so often in strategy discussions.